ottogroup/schedoscope/README.md

 * you schedule jobs by expressing the views you need - Schedoscope takes care that all dependencies are computed as well;
 * you achieve a higher utilization of your YARN cluster's resources because job launchers are not YARN applications themselves that consume YARN capactity.

-To achieve these benefits, Schedoscope makes following assumptions:
-* there is enough time and capacity to allow for recomputation of data;
-* .

 ## Getting Started

 Please follow the Open Street Map tutorial to install, compile, and run Schedoscope in a standard Hadoop distribution image within minutes: